About the Utah Down Syndrome Foundation

 * This program delivers newborn care packages filled with educational materials for the parents and gifts for the baby.

-* This program also offers quarterly New Parent Breakfasts that provide education, outreach, and support to expectant parents, new parents, and grandparents.
+* This program offers quarterly New Parent Breakfasts that provide education, outreach, and support to expectant parents, new parents, and grandparents.

 * Present essential educational, medical, and support resources to the Down syndrome community through UDSF's website and monthly newsletter.